weather-report-op/tracking-app/README.md

 ## Continuous Deployment

-A GitHub Actions workflow (`.github/workflows/firebase-deploy.yml`) automatically deploys the project to Firebase Hosting when changes are pushed to the `main` branch.
+GitHub Actions workflows handle Firebase Hosting deployments:

+- `.github/workflows/deploy-preview.yml` creates a preview channel for every pull request and posts the URL in the PR.
+- `.github/workflows/deploy-prod.yml` deploys the current state of `main` to the live channel.

 To enable deployments, create a service account in Firebase and add its JSON credentials to your repository's secrets as `FIREBASE_SERVICE_ACCOUNT`.